michkrom/pidsim/simpsim/README.md

 The code uses a 'lib' that implements PID and interface to set plant and stimulus.

-The example code in main.cpp creates a simple plant and requested stimulus and then runs simulation and outputs state to stdout in csv format.
+The example code in main.cpp creates a simple plant and a stimulus.
+It then runs the simulation and outputs state to stdout in CSV format:
+"time,stimulus,error,control,feedback".

+The simulation loop is implemented in main.cpp and user has control on progress of time, ie. samping rate.
+This allow simulation of system with jittery clocks (uneven sampling).
+The specification of cut-off frequency is in SI units [Hz] while the time is in [s].
+To achive system update (sample rate) of say 10Hz, the time must be stepped by 0.1s = 1/10Hz.

 USAGE
 ------